 Please complete the following steps to make a successful visa application:

 On 5 October 2020, the UK government changed the immigration route for students.
 What used to be the ‘Tier 4’ route has become the ‘Student’ route.
 Most of the changes are not significant but they might affect you and might affect the information on this page.
 We will update the information on this page as soon as possible.
-You can read the guidance the Home Office has produced.
+You can read the Student route caseworker guidance from the Home Office.